Here's Why You Have Itchy Skin At Night

-No, you're not imagining it.
-This is a real thing.
 Nocturnal pruritus is the term that doctors use to describe itchy skin at night.
 "It's common for people with dermatological conditions, such as psoriasis and eczema; however, many people experience it without any co-existing skin disorders," says Zain Husain, M.D., a dermatologist practicing at the New Jersey Dermatology & Aesthetics Center.

-Why Your Skin Feels Extra-Itchy At Night
+Why You Have Itchy Skin At Night

 It's not entirely clear why nocturnal pruritus does its thing at the most inconvenient time ever, but doctors do have a few theories.
 "There are many physiological changes that occur in your body at night, including changes in thermoregulation, skin barrier function, and fluid balance," says Donna Hart, M.D., a dermatologist at Westlake Dermatology in Austin, Texas.